krusha17/Jammin-Eats/docs/pytest_workflow.md

 # Pytest Workflow Guide for Jammin' Eats

-This guide explains how to use [pytest](https://docs.pytest.org/) for running, writing, and integrating tests in the Jammin' Eats project.
+This guide explains how to use [pytest](https://docs.pytest.org/) for testing the Jammin' Eats project.
+It also details how our tests integrate with the **pre-commit** hook system, giving you immediate feedback on code quality before every commit.

 ---